filviu/blog/content/posts/2013/2013-02-07-choosing-a-video-player-for-the-nexus-10.md

 Again the seek is static, the video keeps playing until you release the seek bar.

-&nbsp;

 **[<img decoding="async" loading="lazy" class="alignright" src="http://blog.silviuvulcan.ro/wp-content/uploads/sites/2/2013/02/vplayer.png" alt="vplayer" width="300" height="187" />][13]Vplayer**

 Yet once more the file list interface but it does offer a streams tab and a library tab.
-A big disadvantage is that there is no auto switching between SW and HW playback mode and so if a video doesn&#8217;t play you must try to switch them.
+A big disadvantage is that there is no auto switching between SW and HW playback mode and so if a video doesn't play you must try to switch them.
 Fortunately you can do it without exiting the video.

   * avi works in SW mode
   * ISO does not start